 7 Tips to Have a Great Time in Christchurch

-However, many still have a mixed review about the city.
+However, many still have a mixed review of the city.
 While some struggle to find the right spots where “it” happens, others are completely unprepared.
 We’ve asked Vicky, who’s managed a hostel in the city for over two years, to compile some tips on how to make your stay in Christchurch a great one.

 5 Free activities in Christchurch

-Let’s start up with smooth talking your wallet with a few free things to do in the city:
+Let’s start up with smooth-talking your wallet with a few free things to do in the city:

-- Relax in the Christchurch Botanic Gardens.
+- Relax in the Christchurch Botanic Gardens

 - Visit the Canterbury Museum: it’s free an educational!